imTigger/webapp-hardware-bridge/README.md

 WebApp Hardware Bridge is a Java based application, which have more direct access to hardwares.

-It expose a WebSocket server on localhost which accept print jobs and serial connection.
+It expose a WebSocket webSocketServer on localhost which accept print jobs and serial connection.

 For print jobs, PDF/Images job are downloaded/decoded and then sent to mapped printer.